 |Standard + Redline PDF Bundle||16||$64.00|| ADD TO CART|

 Significance and Use

-This test is often performed in drilled boreholes or with self-push or self-drilling or pushed (vane shoe) methods.
-This method also applies to hand held vane shear tests performed at shallow depths, however, hand held equipment may be less accurate, because it may be more difficult to maintain vane/rod stability and verticality.
+5.5 This method also applies to hand held vane shear tests performed at shallow depths, however, hand held equipment may be less accurate, because it may be more difficult to maintain vane/rod stability and verticality.

 1.1 This test method covers the field vane test in saturated clay and silt soils for determination of undrained shear strength.
 Knowledge of the nature of the soil in which each vane test is to be made is necessary for assessment of the applicability and interpretation of the test.
-The test is not applicable for sandy soils which may allow drainage during the test.
+The test is not applicable for sandy soils or non-plastic silts, which may allow drainage during the test.

-1.6 This standard does not purport to address all of the safety concerns, if any, associated with its use.
-It is the responsibility of the user of this standard to establish appropriate safety and health practices and determine the applicability of regulatory limitations prior to use.
+1.7 This standard does not purport to address all of the safety concerns, if any, associated with its use.
+It is the responsibility of the user of this standard to establish appropriate safety, health, and environmental practices and determine the applicability of regulatory limitations prior to use.

 2. Referenced Documents (purchase separately) The documents listed below are referenced within the subject standard but are not provided as part of the standard.

 D653 Terminology Relating to Soil, Rock, and Contained Fluids

 D2488 Practice for Description and Identification of Soils (Visual-Manual Procedures)

 D2850 Test Method for Unconsolidated-Undrained Triaxial Compression Test on Cohesive Soils